Yoga teaches about the multidimensional nature of our miraculous human body.

 All human beings have three bodies, or three personality aspects of consciousness, namely

-- the Subtle body, the body of enjoyment, sukshma sharira, and
+- the Subtle or dream body, the body of enjoyment, sukshma sharira, and

 The historical person, or the body of manifestation or form, is the physical body.
+Its energetic components are the pancha mahabhutas, the five primary elements, which manifest as form, sensation, perception, emotion and consciousness.
 It is the manifested being who is born among other human beings.
 The bodies of form are many, and differ from one another.

 In (Mahayana) Buddhism these three bodies (tri kaya) are called: